 Consumption Of Eggs & Acne

-“Eggs are among the best sources of retinol, a type of which vitamin A not found in plant based foods – studies have shown retinol to be an effective treatment for acne”
+“The association of eggs with acne outbreaks is a myth, as eggs are among the best sources of retinol, a type of which vitamin A, which is an effective treatment for acne”

 Consumption Of Meats & Acne